Rebalancing

 [150000 rows x 11 columns]

-The binary classification column "SeriousDlqin2yrs", denoting whether someone has defaulted on a loan within the last 2 years, will be the target variable while the remaining columns will be explanatory variables that will be used to train a classification model.
+The binary classification column "SeriousDlqin2yrs", denoting whether someone has defaulted on a loan within the last 2 years, will be the target variable.
+The remaining columns will be explanatory variables that will be used to train a classification model.

 y_label = "SeriousDlqin2yrs"